 Tied to the Old Testament

 John (the author) makes specific references to the Old Testament over 200 times in the book of Revelation.
 The imagery he uses is almost always drawn directly from the Old Testament.
-This means that the more familiar we are with the Old Testament, the easier it will be for us to understand the book of Revelation.
+This means the more familiar we are with the Old Testament, the easier it will be for us to understand the book of Revelation.

 Not written in chronological order

-You may have noticed that there are many series of seven in the book of Revelation.
+You may have noticed there are many series of seven in the book of Revelation.
 In the first three chapters, we see seven churches.
 In the rest of the book, we find seven seals, seven trumpets, seven bowls, etc. If you’ve ever tried to fit all of these into chronological order, you may have become very confused.
 Here’s an example of why this is a problem.
 If you read in Revelation 6:12-17, you’ll see a description of what happens when the sixth seal is broken:

 I watched as the Lamb broke the sixth seal, and there was a great earthquake.
 The sun became as dark as black cloth, and the moon became as red as blood.
 Then the stars of the sky fell to the earth like green figs falling from a tree shaken by a strong wind.
 The sky rolled up like a scroll, and all of the mountains and islands were moved from their places.

 Then everyone—the kings of the earth, the rulers, the generals, the wealthy, the powerful, and every slave and free person—all hid themselves in the caves and among the rocks of the mountains.
 And they cried to the mountains and rocks, “Fall on us and hide us from the face of the one who sits on the throne and from the wrath of the Lamb.
 For the great day of their wrath has come, and who is able to survive?”